markclare1992/markclare1992.github.io/_posts/2018-05-01-Efficiency.md

 ## Price movements.
 The graph below shows the change in price of total goals markets using Pinnacle's opening & closing prices.
 Each data point represents a game in which a selection has shortened in price.
-I wanted to see whether there was any difference between the main European leagues.
+I wanted to see whether there was any drastic difference in efficiency across the main European leagues.
 #### Click on box to see individual game, double click whitespace to revert.
 <div id="chartContainer">
 </div>